I tried deploying an AI agent to AgentCore using AgentCore CLI

 Introduction

-Hello, this is Kanno from the Consulting Department.
-Recently I've been interested in the Life supermarket.
+Hello, I'm Jinno from the Consulting Department.
+I've been interested in Life supermarket lately.

 AWS has released a new CLI tool called AgentCore CLI (@aws/agentcore) as a Public Preview.